The best free Power BI alternatives for small businesses in 2026 are:

 - ✅ You want a lightweight, SQL-first approach

-- ✅ You need unlimited users without licensing costs
+- ✅ You're OK with a project in maintenance mode and want unlimited users without licensing costs

 Detailed Feature Comparison